What shows will be returning in 2023?

 Q: Are there any new shows premiering in 2023?

 A: Yes, alongside the returning favorites, there will be a host of new shows hitting the small screen in 2023.
-Some highly anticipated newcomers include “Foundation,” “House of the Dragon,” “The Lord of the Rings,” and “Cowboy Bebop.”
+Some highly anticipated newcomers include “Foundation,” “House of the Dragon,” “The Last of Us,” and “The Lord of the Rings” series.

 Q: Will COVID-19 impact the production and release of these shows?